MoserMichael/python-obj-system/python-obj-system.md

 >> foo_obj.__class__.__bases__ : (<class '__main__.Base'>,)
 ```

-The mro member is a list of types that stands for 'method resoultion order', when searching for an instance method, this list is searched in order to resolve the method name.
+The \_\_mro\_\_ member is a list of types that stands for 'method resoultion order', when searching for an instance method, this list is searched in order to resolve the method name.
-To get this list: a type lists  all of its base classes recursively, in depth first traversal order.
+The Python runtime creates this lists by enumerating all of its base classes recursively, in depth first traversal order.
+For each class it follows the base classes, from the left ot the right

 This list is used to resolve a member function 'member\_function' of an object, when you call it via: obj\_ref.member\_function()